About Us

 Nicole Dillon

-Nicole graduated with a Bachelor degree in Occupational Therapy from the University of South Australia in 2014.
-She has since worked in a range of hospital and rehab settings in Adelaide including the RAH, TQEH and Hampstead Rehab Centre.
-Nicole has also worked in acute care for the National Health Service (NHS) in the United Kingdom.
+Nicole graduated with a Bachelor Degree in Occupational Therapy from the University of South Australia in 2014.
+She has since worked in a range of hospital and rehabilitation settings for the National Health Service (NHS) in the United Kingdom and in SA Health across the Central and Southern Adelaide Health Networks.
+In 2024 started working at Adelaide Hand Therapy.

 Kathy Minchin